yi-jiayu/blog/content/posts/rain-areas-imagemagick/index.md

 - The next argument to `-annotate` is the actual text to be added.
 In this case it is the RFC 1123-compliant timestamp of the radar overlay.
 The backslash causes the leading space to be included in the added text, creating a bit more space in the bounding box.
 The trailing space is there for the same reason, but does not need to be escaped.

+You can read more about annotating images with ImageMagick [here](http://www.imagemagick.org/Usage/annotating/).

-This is the final result with our timestamp:
+Here is the final result with a timestamp:

 {{< figure src="timestamped.png" >}}

+You can find a comprehensive list of ImageMagick command-line options [here](https://imagemagick.org/script/command-line-options.php).

 ## Final thoughts